orbeon/orbeon-forms-doc/configuration/properties/README.md

 * XPath expressions in XSLT with `pipeline:property()`, where the prefix pipeline is mapped to namespace `java:org.orbeon.oxf.processor.pipeline.PipelineFunctionLibrary`.

 In all cases, for security reasons, those functions won't return the value of properties that contain the string "password" in the name of the property.

+## Different properties for dev vs. production

+In general, you can define all your custom properties in `properties-local.xml`.
+However, if the value of a property needs to differ depending on the environment, e.g. the value is different for `dev` and `prod`, then you can define those properties twice, in `properties-local-dev.xml` *and* `properties-local-prod.xml`, and have different value defined for the property depending on the file.
+In that case, you would still keep your custom properties that don't differ depending on the environment in `properties-local.xml`.

+- Properties you define in `properties-local-dev.xml` apply in `dev` run mode only, and in that case override properties in `properties-local.xml`.
+- Properties you define in `properties-local-prod.xml` apply in `prod` run mode only, and in that case override properties in `properties-local.xml`.

 ## For contributors: properties subsystem initialization